microsoft/playwright/docs/src/api/class-filechooser.md

 ## async method: FileChooser.setFiles

 Sets the value of the file input this chooser is associated with.
-If some of the `filePaths` are relative paths, then they are resolved relative to the the current working directory.
+If some of the `filePaths` are relative paths, then they are resolved relative to the current working directory.
 For empty array, clears the selected files.

 ### param: FileChooser.setFiles.files = %%-input-files-%%